sakurity/securelogin/README.md

 Electron is employed for macOS, Windows and Linux apps.

-<a href="https://github.com/sakurity/securelogin-electron">Use this repo as to setup.</a> Here are some useful commands for building packages for distribution.
+<a href="https://github.com/sakurity/securelogin-electron">Use this repository.</a> Here are some useful commands for building packages for distribution.

 Outside of Mac App Store